Stand Up NY

-Stand Up NY is a comedy club located in Manhattan’s Upper West Side on 236 West 78th street.
-Founded in 1986, the club is one of New York City’s oldest, always featuring diverse lineups of well-known and local comedians.
-Comedians Chris Rock, Jerry Seinfeld, and Jon Stewart performed here.
+Stand Up NY is a comedy club located in New York City's Times Square on 221 West 46th Street.
+Originally founded in 1986 at 236 West 78th Street on Manhattan's Upper West Side, it is one of New York City's oldest comedy clubs, known for featuring diverse lineups of well-known and local comedians.
+Comedians Chris Rock, Jerry Seinfeld, and Jon Stewart have performed here.
 Past performers at Stand-Up New York include: Louis C.K., Susie Essman, Mike Birbiglia, Lewis Black, Judah Friedlander, John Oliver, Jay Oakerson, Hannibal Buress, Godfrey, Dave Attell, Anthony Jeselnik, Aziz Ansari, and Amy Schumer.

 Originally owned by then television writer and producer, now Broadway performer Cary Hoffman, the club was bought as it was struggling financially in 2008 by Dani Zoldan and Gabe Waldman, who both frequented the club as teenagers.
-The two immediately employed prominent interior designer Steve Lewis for the roomy, 110 seat space, composed of both a bar and showroom.
+The two immediately employed prominent interior designer Steve Lewis for the roomy, 110-seat space, composed of both a bar and showroom.
 Within ten months of Zoldan and Waldman taking over, revenue had tripled.

+In 2020, the club relocated to Bond 45 in Times Square, partnering with the restaurant to offer a dinner-and-show experience, with shows now performed in a 120-seat showroom above the dining area.
+The club offers a $85 package including a three-course meal, show, tax, and tip, enhancing the comedy experience.